-Hispanic Heritage Month celebrates the achievements of Hispanic American and Latinx champions who have paved the way for future generations.
-In honor of Hispanic Heritage Month 2023, we’re highlighting a few of the many contributions our vibrant community and artists have made and continue to make on the legacy of Boston Ballet and American dance.
+Hispanic Heritage Month celebrates the achievements of Hispanic American and Latino American champions who have paved the way for future generations.
+In honor of Hispanic Heritage Month 2024, we’re highlighting a few of the many contributions our vibrant community and artists have made and continue to make on the legacy of Boston Ballet and American dance.

 1953: Chilean-born and Mexican trained Lupe Serrano became the first Hispanic principal dancer at the American Ballet Theatre.
 Her career with the Company spanned two decades and saw numerous achievements, including touring with Cuban ballet legend Alicia Alonso and dancing with superstar Rudolf Nureyev.
 Since her retirement in 1971, she has devoted herself to passing on her craft to the next generation of students and professional dancers.